bytefederal/byteauth-laravel/README.md

 ## Description

-ByteAuth-Laravel is a Laravel package that integrates Byte Federal's fast authentication system into your Laravel application, leveraging bitcoin cryptographic standards.
-This advanced package not only offers a seamless way to onboard users and enable secure sign-in functionalities, akin to the Webauthn standard, but it also introduces several groundbreaking features.
-It ensures that cryptographic keys are backed up for added security, operates independently of the user's operating system, and incorporates a user identity check to thwart fraudulent users.
-Furthermore, ByteAuth-Laravel includes a liveness check to verify the presence of real human beings during authentication.
-Additionally, it furnishes users with a wallet that supports lightning and bitcoin transactions, enhancing the overall user experience.
+ByteAuth-Laravel is a plug and play Laravel package that integrates Byte Federal's fast authentication system into your Laravel application, leveraging bitcoin cryptographic (ECDSA/SHA256) standards.
+This advanced package not only offers a seamless way to onboard users and enable secure sign-in functionalities, akin to the Webauthn standard, but it also introduces several groundbreaking features:

+- It ensures that cryptographic keys are backed up for added security,
+- operates independently of the user's operating system, and incorporates a user identity check to thwart fraudulent users.
+- Furthermore, ByteAuth-Laravel includes a liveness check to verify the presence of real human beings during authentication.
+- Additionally, it furnishes users with a wallet that supports lightning and bitcoin transactions, enhancing the overall user experience.

 By integrating ByteAuth-Laravel, you can easily implement a state-of-the-art, comprehensive authentication system in your Laravel projects, harnessing the robustness and security of bitcoin's cryptographic infrastructure.

 [Learn more about ByteAut / Fast Login](https://fast.bytefederal.com).